oren/oren.github.io/python/README.md

 ## 2. What is this?
 Congrats!!!

-You wrote a function that calculate the total numbers of elements and wrote 2 tests for it.
+You wrote a function that calculates the summaries of a few numbers, and you wrote 2 tests for it.

+## 3. Why is this important?
+Tests help you write systems that evolve with the needs of the business.
+If the requirements change, you can write a test first.
+If the test fails, you update the code accordingly.
+This practice ensures that your code remains reliable and robust, even as the requirements and business needs change over time.